biomchen/complaint_loss_detector/README.md

     * AWS EC2

 ## **Deployment**
-Click the [link](https://bit.ly/mld_dashboard)for the 1st iteration of the app as shown below.
+Click the [link](https://bit.ly/mld_dashboard) for the 1st iteration of the app as shown below.
 You can use the `test.csv` file to play with it.

 **CAUTION**: the cheap AWS EC2 is not powerful enough to utilize the 520MB model file, please be patient.